BMBF Initiative “German Centres for Health Research”

 About us

-The goal of the six German Centres for Health Research (DZG) is to combat particularly common diseases - the widespread diseases - more effectively.
-Founded between 2009 and 2012 on the initiative of the German Federal Ministry of Education and Research (BMBF), the centers (how it all began) bring together non-university research and university partner institutions from all over Germany.
+The goal of the seven German Centers for Health Research (DZG) is to combat particularly common diseases - the widespread diseases - more effectively.
+They bring together non-university and university partner institutions from all over Germany.

 The number of people suffering from or newly diagnosed with widespread diseases such as cancer, cardiovascular, metabolic, infectious, pulmonary or neurodegenerative diseases continues to be a cause for concern.